 Stuart Derbyshire is an associate professor at the National University of Singapore.
 He specialises in the study of pain.
 Derbyshire’s CV shows strong pro-choice credentials: he has served as an expert consultant for Planned Parenthood of Virginia and Planned Parenthood of Wisconsin, as well as for the (libertarian) Pro-Choice Forum in the United Kingdom.
 In 2004, he testified in the Virginia State Senate in opposition to House Bill 1315, which required that every pregnant person considering abortion have the opportunity to view an ultrasound image of the foetus as a component of informed consent.
-He has previously written about the importance of pro-choice politics.
+He has previously written, in a personal capacity, about the importance of pro-choice politics.
 Derbyshire being pro-choice meshes well with much of his research up to this point, which has a strong focus on what is sometimes termed ‘prenatal perception’; that is, whether foetuses can feel pain.

 Except of course, foetuses can’t feel pain, right?
 Not properly, anyway, not how we proper humans do, right?
 Or not until super late on in a pregnancy when it’s illegal in like all jurisdictions to get an abortion anyway, so the whole ‘pain’ thing just isn’t an issue, right?
 There’s reliable research that says that.
 Right?